ekandreas/phpgrid/readme.md

 Please, join our [fb-page](https://www.facebook.com/pages/Phpgrid-for-WP/486409724756060) for support and discussions!

 ## Installation
-Place the code inside the plugin folder as usual installation of WordPress plugins.
+1. Place the code inside the plugin folder as usual installation of WordPress plugins.
 The folder should be named "phpgrid".

+2. Download the free (or your paid) -version of phpgrid.org and place the lib folder under the plugin folder!
+Due to license rules we do not have the rights to provide you with the component.

 ## Configuration
 Place a shortcode [phpgrid table="wp_posts"] in your post or page HTML-editor and the grid with posts should be listed in the frontend.